briangullen/Bash-Scripts/README.md

 ### Clean A Directory
 Multi-use script that can be used to clean a directory of all files over a certain size

+### General API Scripts
+Jamf Pro API scripts used to perform various functions for devices

+### Vendor Uninstall
+Script used for invoking local vendor scripts on devices